 Easy vegan potstickers recipe

 These vegan dumplings are absolutely delicious.
 Great to meal prep ahead of time then freeze.
-Made with vegetables like carrots, ginger, green onions, cabbage, mushrooms and tofu.
+Made with simple and healthy ingredients like like carrots, ginger, green onions, cabbage, mushrooms and tofu.

 This recipe is

 - Extra firm tofu – I love adding tofu to these dumplings to add a bit more protein and substance.
 I pressed the tofu first to make sure to get excess water out, so the dumplings weren’t soggy.
 If you want these to be soy free, just leave the tofu out.
 You can also use vegan chicken.

 - Mushrooms – Mushrooms add an amazing umami flavor and chewiness to this recipe.
 Use white button, shiitake mushrooms or baby bella.

 - Garlic & ginger – Mince them up finely with a knife or fine grater.
 This will add an amazing pop of flavor.

 - Green cabbage – This is a great filler and adds a nice flavor.